Jean-Patrick Manchette

-Jean-Patrick Manchette (19 December 1942, Marseille – 3 June 1995, Paris) was a French crime novelist credited with reinventing and reinvigorating the genre.
+Jean-Patrick Manchette (19 December 1942 – 3 June 1995) was a French crime novelist credited with reinventing and reinvigorating the genre.
 He wrote ten short novels in the seventies and early eighties, and is widely recognized as the foremost French crime fiction author of that period.
 His stories are violent explorations of the human condition and French society.
 Manchette was politically to the left and his writing reflects this through his analysis of social positions and culture.

 Nine of his eleven novels have been translated into English.
 Two were published by San Francisco publisher City Lights Books—3 To Kill (from the French Le petit bleu de la côte ouest) and The Prone Gunman (from the French La Position du tireur couché).
 Seven other novels, Fatale, The Mad and the Bad (from the French O dingos, O chateaux!), Ivory Pearl (from the French La Princesse du Sang), Nada, No Room at the Morgue, The N'Gustro Affair, and Skeletons in the Closet were released by New York Review Books Classics in 2011, 2014, 2018, 2019, 2020, 2021, and 2023 respectively.
 In 2009, Fantagraphics Books released an English-language version of French cartoonist Jacques Tardi's adaptation of Le petit bleu de la côte ouest, under the new English title West Coast Blues.
 Fantagraphics released a second Tardi adaptation, of The Prone Gunman (under the title Like a Sniper Lining Up His Shot) in 2011, and a third one, of "Ô Dingos! Ô Châteaux!" (under the title "Run Like Crazy Run Like Hell") in 2015.
 Manchette was a fan of comics, and his praised translation of Alan Moore's Watchmen into French remains in print.